firebase/genkit/docs/evaluation.md

         `genkit/genkit-tools/common/src/types/trace.ts` for the exact TraceData
         schema.

 **Note:** The extracted data for all these extractors will be the type corresponding to the extractor.
-For e.g. if you are using `context: {outputOf: 'foo-step'}` and foo-step returns an array of objects, then the extracted context will also be an array of objects.
+For example, if you use context: `{ outputOf: 'foo-step' }` and `foo-step` returns an array of objects, the extracted context will also be an array of objects..

 ### Synthesizing test data using an LLM

-Here's an example flow that uses a PDF file to generate possible questions users might be asking about it.
+Here's an example flow that uses a PDF file to generate potential user questions.

 ```ts
 import { genkit, run, z } from "genkit";